Guide for Organizational Representative Payees

 - Determine if you are a legal guardian or conservator of the beneficiary.
 If you are, we will ask you to give us a copy of the court documents so we can verify your appointment by the court.

-- Be aware of the beneficiary's current day-to-day needs (i.e., food, clothing, shelter, medical expenses and personal items);
+- Meet with the beneficiary on a regular basis to ascertain their current and foreseeable needs (i.e., food, clothing, shelter, medical expenses and personal items);

-- Use his or her payments to meet the beneficiary’s needs;
+- Use their payments to meet the beneficiary’s needs;

 - Conserve any money left over, after meeting the beneficiary's current needs, in a checking or savings account (preferably interest-bearing), U.S. savings bonds, or other appropriate investment(s) that is titled in a way that clearly establishes the beneficiary’s ownership;